-Prosecutorial staff states that Issue 11 (see Attachment A) specifically requires the Commission to make a finding whether VCI has "willfully violated any lawful rule or order of the Commission, or provision of Chapter 364, F.S."
-Therefore, requesting information that will allow the Commission to consider whether VCI has accurately reported its annual revenue on the Commission's RAF Form is clearly within the scope of this proceeding.
+Prosecutorial staff states that Issue 11 (see Attachment A) specifically requires us to make a finding whether VCI has "willfully violated any lawful rule or order of the Commission, or provision of Chapter 364, F.S."
+Therefore, requesting information that will allow us to consider whether VCI has accurately reported its annual revenue on the Commission's RAF Form is clearly within the scope of this proceeding.